familycomicsstudios/chikken/RULEBOOK.1.0.md

 ### 3.2.4.
 Wolf (w/W)
 - **Movement:** A Wolf may move one square per turn in any direction.
 - **Capture Ability:**
   a.
-A Wolf may remove (capture) any Chicken or Rooster by moving into its square.
+A Wolf may remove (capture) any Chicken by moving into its square.
 Moving into this square requires you to remove the piece, but moving into the piece is never required.
   b.
-A Wolf is expressly prohibited from capturing (i.e., “eating”) Dogs or other Wolves.
+A Wolf is expressly prohibited from capturing (i.e., “eating”) Dogs, Roosters or other Wolves.

 ## 4. Notation
 4.1. **Piece Symbols.** The following symbols shall represent the game pieces: